 Strong support for innovation and entrepreneurship.

 Kentucky’s drive to encourage business innovation and small business startups is evident by the array of unique and effective programs offered across the state.
-From small business loan programs and a nationally recognized SBIR-STTR Matching Funds Program to a statewide network of Innovation and Commercialization Centers that supports the development of innovation-driven, technology-based companies, Kentucky’s entrepreneurial spirit is alive and well.
+From small business loan programs and a nationally recognized SBIR-STTR Matching Funds Program to our statewide Kentucky Innovation Network that supports the development of innovation-driven, technology-based companies, Kentucky’s entrepreneurial spirit is alive and well.